 To start practicing this rhythm, begin where you are.
 As you begin practicing solitude and silence, you do not need begin with a 24 or 72-hour retreat.
-You may just begin with 5-10 minutes, or even sitting still with no noise at a stoplight for two minutes.
+You may just begin with five to ten minutes, or even sitting still with no noise at a stoplight for two minutes.
 The point is to practice setting aside time alone and turning the noise down to begin hearing His voice.
 You will gradually increase your solitude and silence over time with certain daily, weekly, and yearly times of retreat as the practice continues.

 Identify a sacred space.
 Do you have a favorite chair or spot in your home?
 Some even love sitting in their car with the windows down at their favorite park.
-There is no need to find a certain spot an hour away in the mountains or by a stream, although that is wonderful at certain times.
+There is no need to find a certain spot an hour away in the mountains or by a stream, although that is wonderful at times.
 Simply find a spot that is safe, quiet, and peaceful where you can consistently return.

 End your time with reflection.
-Allow time to reflect on your solitude.
-Take some time to reflect on your experience.
+How was your experience with solitude?
 Are there any shifts or changes that have taken place?
 Is there anything you know more clearly?
 Is there any guidance or invitation from God?